ZcashFoundation/frost/book/src/frost.md

 A two-round protocol after which each participant will have their share of the secret, without the secret being ever present in its entirety in any participant's memory.
-Its downside is that it require a [broadcast channel](https://frost.zfnd.org/terminology.html#broadcast-channel) as well as an [authenticated and confidential communication channel](https://frost.zfnd.org/terminology.html#peer-to-peer-channel) between
+Its downside is that it requires a [broadcast channel](https://frost.zfnd.org/terminology.html#broadcast-channel) as well as an [authenticated and confidential communication channel](https://frost.zfnd.org/terminology.html#peer-to-peer-channel) between